emtee40/FMHY-wiki/Stream-Site-Grading.md

 ***
 ## SpenFlix
-### Score: 24/26
+### Score: 23/26
 1. Streams load very fast. ✔️
 1. Has 1080p and can be lowered. ✔️
 1. Finds popular things with no issue, including older content. ✔️
 1. 10 sources and does not auto-switch if one fails. ⚠️
 1. Site does have episode auto-next. ✔️
-1. UI is good, feels modern, show results as you type. ✔️
+1. Sites UI is fine but has room for improvement. ⚠️
 1. Has built in subs for most content. ✔️
 1. Site has movies, shows and anime. ✔️
 1. Site has watch lists, and you can login to sync them across devices. ✔️